Amir Receives Credentials Of Six New Ambassadors

 Date

-Doha, Qatar: The Amir His Highness sheikh Tamim bin Hamad Al Thani received the credentials of six new ambassadors to the country at his office at the Amiri Diwan on Monday morning, January 27, 2025.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani received Monday at his Amiri Diwan office the credentials of six new ambassadors to the State of Qatar.

-His Highness received the credentials of HE Naoto Hisajima, Ambassador of Japan; HE Juan Carlos Esquivel, Ambassador of the Republic of Costa Rica; HE Mohammed Aamer, Ambassador of the Islamic Republic of Pakistan; HE Mardomil Cielo D. Melicor, Ambassador of the Republic of the Philippines; HE Roshan Sattarakhan Azard, Ambassador of the Democratic Socialist Republic of Sri Lanka; and HE Adish Mammadov, Ambassador of the Republic of Azerbaijan.
+His Highness received the credentials of HE Ambassador of Japan Naoto Hisajima; Ambassador of the Republic of Costa Rica Juan Carlos Esquivel; Ambassador of the Islamic Republic of Pakistan Muhammad Aamer; Ambassador of the Republic of the Philippines Mardomel Celo D. Melicor; Ambassador of the Democratic Socialist Republic of Sri Lanka Roshan Sithara Khan Azard and Ambassador of the Republic of Azerbaijan Adish Mammadov.

-His Highness the Amir welcomed the ambassadors, wishing them success in their missions, and for relations between the State of Qatar and their countries to further develop and prosper.
+HH the Amir welcomed the new ambassadors, wishing them success in their duties and the relations between the State of Qatar and their countries further development and growth.

-For their part, Their Excellencies the Ambassadors conveyed to His Highness the Amir the greetings of the leaders of their countries, and their wishes for the Qatari people for continued progress and prosperity.
+Meanwhile, the Ambassadors conveyed to HH the Amir the greetings of their countries' leaders and their wishes of further progress and prosperity to the Qatari people.

-An official reception ceremony was held for Their Excellencies the Ambassadors upon their arrival at the Amiri Diwan.
+The Ambassadors had been accorded official reception ceremony upon their arrival at the Amiri Diwan.

 Legal Disclaimer: